asheroto/winget-install/.github/README.md

 ## Setup

-**Note:** please use the latest version using `Install-Script` or by downloading the PS1 file from Releases.
-Using the version on the GitHub repository directly is not recommended because it may be under development and not ready for use.
+**Note:** Use the latest version using `Install-Script` or by downloading the PS1 file from [Releases](https://github.com/asheroto/winget-install/releases/).
+Using the version on the GitHub repository directly is **not recommended** because it may be under development and not ready for use.

 ### Method 1 - PowerShell Gallery